kamiab1/Time-Tracker-App/readme.md

 ## Group 7

 ###### Contributors
 Kamyab Ayanifard
 Tommy Saechao

 ## Contributing
 Each contributor's IDE are configured differently so there will be dependency errors when trying to build and run the project.
-To fix this follow the steps below:
+To fix this, follow the steps below:

 1. Create a *new* Codename One project
 2. Select the correct Project SDK (which should be *Azul Zulu Open JDK FX Version 11 or greater*)